 Free radicals are molecules that can damage cells, leading to inflammation.
 Over time, this can contribute to the development of chronic diseases, such as heart disease and cancer.
 Vitamin E antioxidants help to neutralize free radicals and protect cells from damage, performing different anti-cancer activities.

 In terms of antioxidant properties, Vitamin E inhibits the production of reactive oxygen species.
-For this reason, it acts as the first line of defense against lipid peroxidation and protects cell membranes from free radical attack.
+For this reason, it acts as the first line of defence against lipid peroxidation and protects cell membranes from free radical attack.
 They are available in both natural and synthetic forms.

 Synthetic vitamin E is more potent than the natural form and is often used in supplements.
 Vitamin E is safe for most people when taken in recommended doses.
-However, taking large doses of synthetic vitamin E can cause side effects, such as diarrhea and stomach cramps.
+However, taking large doses of synthetic vitamin E can cause side effects, such as diarrhoea and stomach cramps.

 So, NutriNZ’s abalone supplements are gaining popularity worldwide owing to their potential to offer different health benefits.
 However, you have to be careful with your basic nutrition so abalone supplementation can give you the best benefits.